Richmond Hill (Livingston, New York)

 Richmond Hill is a historic home and farm complex located at Livingston in Columbia County, New York.

 History

 Richmond Hill was built in 1814 for Walter Livingston.
 The estate includes a large Federal style residence dating to 1813–1814, ten contributing related outbuildings, and one contributing structure.
 The main house is a two-story, rectangular brick block with a gable roof and slightly protruding three bay pavilion.
-Also on the property is a large Dutch barn, two smaller barns, carriage house, privy, shop, shed, and well.
+Also on the property is a large Dutch barn, two smaller barns, a carriage house, privy, shop, a shed, and a well.

 It was added to the National Register of Historic Places in 1988.